 Nottinghill will have two designated screening areas set up, one for each class.
-The first will be at the playground and the second will be in the front entrance of the church on the north side.
+The first will be at the playground and the second will be in the front entrance of the church on the north side. • The areas will be clearly marked as screening stations

-- The areas will be clearly marked as screening stations - Posted signs will be visible, clearly explaining the screening process and the rules and conditions for entry - Parents will complete daily screening online prior to coming to school.
+- Posted signs will be visible, clearly explaining the screening process and the rules and conditions for entry - Each area allows for a minimum of six feet between staff, children and parents Parents will complete daily screening online prior to coming to school.
 If individuals answer yes to ANY of the questions, they will not be permitted to enter the centre.
-See Appendix A for the screening tool. - The designated screeners will be wearing personal protective equipment when screening all persons entering the building. (mask, face shield) - Once the child is checked in they will be permitted to enter the playground or will be escorted to the classroom by the screener - Parents are not permitted to go past the screening area unless there is a specific reason to do so and they have passed the screening process - At the end of class, parents are asked to wait outside in their designated space and staff will bring the children out with all of their belongings - All entrances should have alcohol-based hand rub with concentration 60-90%.
-Alcohol-based hand rub should not be accessible to children (within their reach) and children should be supervised when using the hand rub. - All staff will wear required PPE (Personal protective equipment) including a medical mask and eye protection.
+See Appendix D for the screening tool. - Once at school, families will line up at the screening area and wait for the designated screener to take their child's temperature.
+The child's temperature must be lower than 37.8°C for the child to be allowed into the school. - The designated screeners will be wearing personal protective equipment when screening all persons entering the building. (mask, face shield, disposable gloves) Once the child is checked in they will be permitted to enter the playground or will be escorted to the classroom by the screener - Parents are not permitted to go past the screening area unless there is a specific reason to do so and they have passed the screening process - At the end of class, parents are asked to wait outside in their designated space and staff will bring the children out with all of their belongings